 Cigarettes and Bowel Movements: Unraveling the Surprising Connection

-Does Smoking Cause You to Poop?
+Does Smoking Cause You to Go to the Bathroom?

 Smoking and Your Digestive Health

-The Bottom Line: Quitting Benefits Your Gut Too
+Quitting Benefits Your Gut Too

 SHARE